Skip to content

 This generation should be integrated with your label creation process in manufacturer so that the UCI in the device.json5 matches that product label for the device.

 The serialization service should listen for client requests on a HTTP endpoint and provide the UCI as the response.
-The address of the serialization service should be set in the Ioto agent api.serialize property in the config/ioto.json5 configuration file.
+The address of the serialization service should be set in the Ioto agent api.serialize property in the ioto.json5 configuration file.

 The Ioto agent includes a sample serialization service in the ./factory/serialize.c file.